 The Best Strawberry Cake with Strawberry Cream Cheese Frosting

-This strawberry cake is extremely decadent and made with only fresh and freeze-dried strawberries—no artificial flavoring.
+This moist natural strawberry cake is extremely decadent and made with only fresh and freeze-dried strawberries—no artificial flavoring.
 Since freeze-dried strawberries contain a considerable amount of sugar, I added just one additional cup of granulated sugar to the recipe.
 If you prefer a sweeter cake, you could also add strawberry jam to the batter.
 For a more vibrant pink color, try using crushed freeze-dried raspberries, as they tend to have a deeper hue.
 You can also add a drop of food coloring if you want a brightly colored cake.
 I did not add any food coloring to my cake or frosting.

 Recipe below!